ts4z/barge.org/README.md

 ### You probably want a GitHub account.

-You'll need a GitHub account to get write access to the repository.
+You'll need a GitHub account to get write access to the repository or make pull requests.
+If you aren't currently working in software, this process will seem cumbersome.
+If you are working in software, this process will seem cumbersome, like a familiar, comfortable straitjacket.

+### And that's enough to get you to edit Markdown.

+If you aren't working on the templating bits or the deployment bits, and you are just writing articles in Markdown, you might be able to get by with just making changes on GitHub and redeploying.
+Editing Markdown is reasonably safe.

+If this is you, _and_ you are just adding/editing files under content/..., yeah, you probably don't need to do setup or testing.

+(Nobody is in this category yet because we have not yet made it so the site auto-deploys.
+Soon, though.)

+### Installation, Testing, and Deploying

-### You'll need a system with git and hugo installed.
+#### You'll need a system with git and hugo installed.

+https://gohugo.io/installation/linux/ might help.
+We aren't using any of the fancypants deployment features so the "extended" edition is fine.

-#### Mac
+##### Mac

 If you're on a Mac, you can get git and hugo via homebrew.